-This paper works on the premise, as highlighted above, following the lead of Borgatti and Foster (2003), that RDT is a surface level concept of an underlying network theory, therefore the two theories are deeply related.
-To understand, network theory in more detail, it is worth exploring the work of Mark Granovetter (1985) a founding scholar of the ‘new economic sociology’ approach to the economy, As such, it is possible to view andGranovetter, 2017 article examines the consequences of austerity in terms of increased competition for resources, and in the context of an uncertain future for the delivery of sport services in England.
+This paper works on the premise, as highlighted above, following the lead of Borgatti and Foster (2003), that RDT is a surface level concept of an underlying network theory, in much the same way as social capital and embeddedness, therefore the two theories are deeply related, sharing the same ontological assumptions.
+To understand, network theory in more detail, it is worth exploring the work of Mark Granovetter (1985) a founding scholar of the ‘new economic sociology’ approach to the economy, and a leading figure in the development of network/structural thinking in the social sciences, who claims, with a substantial amount of evidence, that all behaviour, including economic action is embedded in social relationships (Granovetter, 1973, 1985, 1995, 2017).
+Others also support this claim, including Burt (1992, 2004, 2005), Uzzi (1996), and White (1992) have all shown that behaviour (individual and organisational) doesn’t happen in a social vacuum and devoid of context, unaffected by social motives of compliance, power, sociability, or status.
+That is, social influences on economic choices and behaviour cannot be regarded simply as disruptions or imperfections in otherwise natural economic arrangements.
+As such, it is possible to view economic action, and flow of resources as being socially situated and embedded in ongoing networks of personal relationships (Granovetter, 2017).
+Given the evidence that resource dependency is influenced by networks (Borgatti and Foster, 2003), it is important to situate RDT within network terms for examination, rather than using RDT as a standalone theoretical concept.
+As such, this research applies a dual lens to understand the context of funding for community sport facilities.

+This article examines the consequences of austerity in terms of increased competition for resources, and in the context of an uncertain future for the delivery of sport services in England.
 Levels of dynamism and competition are high, while munificence has been reduced by significant cuts in funding.
-Work on the interaction between the economic and political entities (in this case the State) and business that utilises an RDT within network terms is relatively rare and where this article make a contribution to the field of knowledge.
+Work on the interaction between the economic and political entities (in this case the State) with sport organisation and management strategies, that utilises an RDT approach within network terms is relatively rare and where this article make a contribution to the field of knowledge.

 Community sport facilities, England

-This article considers the impact of political change on the financial sustainability of community sport facilities, through the lens of RDT and network theory.
+This article considers the impact of political change on the financial sustainability of community sport facilities, through the lens of RDT within network theory.
 The management strategies and operations of non-profit community sport facilities are considered through three key factors; munificence, dynamism and competition.
 The levels of all of these factors have been impacted by austerity politics.
-Community sport facilities have become a key product of sport funding and geographic distribution and are common in a number of forms across all regions of the UK.
+Community sport facilities have become a key product of sport funding and geographic distribution and are common in several forms across all regions of England and the UK.
 Major funders for such facilities include local government, the Department of Culture Media and Sport (DCMS) (the government department responsible for the distribution of funding for sport), Sport England (the non-departmental public body for sport, under the DCMS), The Football Association, the Football Foundation (an independent national governing body) and The Premier League (a commercial enterprise).
 This has often been supplemented by National Lottery and corporate funding.
 This research is concerned with community sports facilities in England, which vary in size, structure and governance, but primarily focus on making sport and physical activity opportunities accessible to disadvantaged communities through sustainability operations.